DMIT-2018/DMIT-2018.github.io/topics/ux/ReadMe.md

 ## Ordering

-At this step, the sketch of the form is examined in light of the order of events when the user works with the form.
+In this step, the sketch of the form is examined in light of the **order of events** when the user works with the form.
 The first event of every form is when the it is first requested.
 (In ASP.Net Web Form applications, this is the `Page_Load()` event.)

 Typically, the other interactions to be considered are when the user clicks a button or does some other action that would trigger a call to some background processing on the form.